lifebeyondfife/Group.Net/README.md

 A Group Theory Library in C#

-Group Theory and Computation Algebra
+Group Theory and Computational Algebra
 ====================================

 Group Theory is part of the wider mathematical discipline of Algebra.
 If you want to measure and describe the number of occurrences of something, use an integer.
 If you want to measure and describe the amount of something, use a rational number.
 If you want to measure and describe the symmetry of a structure, use a group.